TNR Frequently Asked Questions

 What is a “community cat”?
 What is a feral cat?

-A community cat is any cat, friendly or feral, that does not seem to have an owner.
+A community cat is any cat, friendly or feral, that does not seem to have one specific owner.
 A community cat may be fed by one person or multiple people in the community.

 A feral cat is a cat that has little interest in interacting with humans.
 Feral cats are not friendly and will often run away when approached.